top of page

 1. The General Assembly has the powers of the Association which are not reserved by law or these statutes to other bodies.

-The following are on the agenda of the General Assembly:
+3. The following are on the agenda of the Annual General Assembly:

-a) the annual report and the annual accounts with justification referred to in the preceding Article, as well as the report of the designated auditor;
+a) the annual report and the annual accounts with justification referred to in the preceding Article, as well as the draft budget for the following financial year and the report of the designated auditor (if any);

 b) the appointment of persons proposed to fill any vacancies;

-c) the proposals of the Board of Directors or the Consultative Committees of the Association, mentioned in the convocation to the General Assembly.
+c) the proposals of the Board of Directors, mentioned in the convocation to the Annual General Assembly.

-4. In addition, the Board of Directors is required to convene, at the written request of at least one fifth of the members, a General Assembly subject to compliance with a convening period not exceeding two (2) weeks.
-If the request is not granted within the prescribed period, the applicants may themselves convene the General Assembly in accordance with the provisions of Article 18 of this Statute.
+6. In addition, the Board of Directors is required to convene, at the written request of at least one fifth of the members, a General Assembly.

 Article 15: Access and right to vote at the General Meeting